LiamTalberg/StuQuestions-Question-Generator/ReadMe.txt

 - Once executed the program will begin by loading in the SRL model (this can take a few seconds)
 - On the first time running the code it may automatically install an NLTK Wordnet package.
 - NOTE: If running on Windows, an error will be displayed in the console.
 This can be ignored.
-- Once the model is loaded the program will request the name of the file containg the sample questions.
+- Once the model is loaded the program will request the name of the file containing the sample questions.
 - These sample questions are the questions used to extract templates (The format of the file is explained above).
 - You should enter the name of the file containing the questions EXCLUDING the ".txt" extension (i.e.: allQuestions NOT allQuestions.txt)
 - The file should be placed at the same level as the "templateQG.py" script.